Dassault Rafale: Production

 The Rafale B was initially expected to be just a trainer, but the Gulf War showed that a second crew member was invaluable on strike and reconnaissance missions.
 The Air Force therefore switched its preferences towards the two-seater, and planned that the variant would constitute 60 percent of the Rafale fleet.
-The service originally planned to order 250 Rafales, later reduced to 234 aircraft, 95 "C" and 139 "B" models", and then to 212 aircraft.
+The service originally planned to order 250 Rafales, later reduced to 234 aircraft, 95 "C" and 139 "B" models" and then to 212 aircraft.
 The Navy originally planned to order 86 Rafales, which was reduced to 60 due to budget cuts, 25 M single-seaters and 35 two-seat Ns.
 The two-seater was later cancelled.

 The ACX and subsequent production Rafale was designed in a "virtual" format.
-Dassault used the experience and technical expertise of its sister company Dassault Systèmes, which had invented the CATIA (Computer Aided Three-dimensional Interactive Application) system, a three-dimensional computer-aided design and computer-aided manufacture (CAD/CAM) software suite that became standard across the industry.
+Dassault used the experience and technical expertise of its sister company Dassault Systèmes, which had invented the CATIA (Computer Aided Three-dimensional Interactive Application) system, a three-dimensional computer-aided design and computer-aided manufacturing (CAD/CAM) software suite that became standard across the industry.
 CATIA enabled digitization and efficiency improvements throughout the programme, as it implemented recently developed processes such as digital mockup and product data management (PDM).
 Engineers worked directly with computers in generating 3D models of the aircraft, and took advantage of the design software in facilitating machine-tool preparation.
 The system consisted of 15GB databases of each of the Rafale's components, assisting with various aspects of the design, manufacture and through-life support.
 The computer-aided arrangement also simplified routine maintenance.

 Production of the first aircraft series formally started in December 1992, but was suspended in November 1995 due to political and economic uncertainty, and resumed in January 1997 after the Ministry of Defence and Dassault agreed on a 48-aircraft (28 firm and 20 options) production run with delivery between 2002 and 2007.
 A further order of 59 Rafale F3s was announced in December 2004.
 In November 2009 the French government ordered an additional 60 aircraft to take the total order for the French Air Force and Navy to 180.